 One of my worries, when I was thinking about buying another Triumph, is the very poor service and high cost associated with their dealers and servicing, now I know that my last Triumph was over 15 years ago and that things change but once bitten, twice shy (OK I was bitten more than once by crappy Triumph dealers) I was still a little concerned about moving back to the brand.

-One of the things I learnt when I had Betty the BMW was that you get far better service and often pay less by using an independent BMW specialist such as Mikey Boy at Overland and Classic Motorcycles near Melton Mowbray, so I started looking for the Triumph equivalent and one name kept coming up over and over…Just who is MuddySump?
+One of the things I learnt when I had Betty the BMW was that you get far better service and often pay less by using an independent BMW specialist such as Mikey Boy at Overland and Classic Motorcycles near Melton Mowbray, so I started looking for the Triumph equivalent and one name kept coming up over and over…What is a MuddySump?

 It turns out that there is a gent named David who goes by the name of MuddySump and he is a Triumph trained, independent, mobile mechanic who not only specialises in Triumphs but also, as he’s mobile, he comes to you!